cpascoli/hashstrat/README.md

-# hashstrat
+# HashStrat

-A Pool contract that implements a simple crypto investment fund.
+A NextJS app and associated Solidity Smart Contracts implementing a simple crypto investment fund.

 This is the functionality implemented so far:
 - Users depoist DAI into the pool and receive PoolLP tokens back that represent their share in the pool.